-Have a listing consultation with your agent

-During the listing consultation, the agent will take a tour of your home.
+Have a listing consultation with your agent During the listing consultation, the agent will take a tour of your home.
 They will point out potential problems, and suggest improvements.
 Their extensive experience will help you get the most realistic sense of what your home is worth.

-Scenarios that could raise or lower the value of your home:
+Scenarios that can lower or raise the value of your home: